On the Effectiveness of Integration Methods for Multimodal Dialogue Response Retrieval: Experiments

 \subsection{Effects of Parameter Sharing}

-On the both datasets, the performance of \dr for multimodal retrieval lags behind those of \shareddr and \multimodaldr which share the parameters of context encoders. \dr trains each submodule separately on the three individual subtasks so none of the subcomponents can get the knowledge from the other subtasks and modalities positively transferred, resulting in disharmony for accomplishing the ultimate goal~\citep{wu2021fixes}.
+On both datasets, the performance of DR for multimodal retrieval lags behind those of SDR and MDR which share the parameters of context encoders.
+DR trains each submodule separately on the three individual subtasks so none of the subcomponents can get the knowledge from the other subtasks and modalities positively transferred, resulting in disharmony for accomplishing the ultimate goal~\citep{wu2021fixes}.

 In addition, weight sharing decreases the number of total parameters from 72M to 49M in small models and from 501M to 281M in large models, which become around 1.5x and 1.8x smaller respectively.